microsoft/FluidFramework/tools/benchmark/README.md

 In general terms, this means you should:

-- Put code that sets up the test but should *not* be included in the baseline "before" memory measurement in the `beforeIteration()` method.
+- Put code that sets up the test but should *not* be included in the baseline "before" memory measurement, in the `beforeIteration()` method.
 - Put test code in the `run()` method, and ensure that things that need to be considered in the "after" memory measurement are assigned to local variables declared *outside* of the `run()` method, so they won't go out of scope as soon as